Breast Lift Mountain View

-Dr. Lowen is currently working with Dr. Horndeski to bring the no-vertical scar technique to Bay Area patients.
-The technique allows breast lift with upper breast fullness without implants, and no vertical scar.
-The breast is supported with internal tissue, and reshaped, so no implants are needed.
+Dr Lowen is working with Dr. Horndeski to bring the Ultimate Breast Method to the Bay Area.
+The technique allows a breast lift with upper breast fullness without implants and with no vertical scar.
+The breast is supported with its own internal tisssu, elevated and reshaped, so no implants are needed.
 Breast reduction can also be done without a vertical scar.
-For more information about the no vertical scar Horndeski technique breast lift please contact our office.
+For more information about the Bellesoma Breast Lift, please contact our office.

 Horndeski technique breast lift and lipoabdominoplasty.
 Twelve days post breast lift and 3.5 weeks after tummy tuck.
 Early result to show how breast is repositioned higher on chest wall to achieve upper breast fullness without an implant.